McChoc/BlocInterpreter/README.md

 #### Task

-Tasks cannot be directly created, they are returned by [asynchronous functions](#function) and can be used to wait for the function to finish and to retreive the result of the function using the [await operator](#await-operator-await).
+Tasks are returned by [asynchronous functions](#function) and can be used to wait for the function to finish and to retreive the result of the function using the [await operator](#await-operator-await).

 ```csharp
 var myAsyncFunc = async () {